Providing excellence in customer service and support will lead to faster growth and higher profits.

 1. Listening to the Customer

 It is hard not to become defensive when someone is really upset, and maybe even verbally attacking you.
 It takes a special person to look past an attack and “hear” what the customer is saying.
 In many cases their coworkers or customers are attacking them, and they are just reacting.
 Maybe they are just having a bad day.
 They want and need your help.
-They need a solution to a problem.
+They need a solution to a problem, and listening to customers is the only way that you can understand their query so you can make sure that nothing similar happens again.
 Listening is key to understanding and having a chance to fix the problem and defuse the situation.

 2. Fixing Issues Proactively